ChrisBaconWork/spacegame/README.md

 # Spacegame

 This is the canonical spacegame where you shoot things.
+There are now "capital ships", which have better armour.

 ## How to run